Chocolate Chip Walnut Cookies

 Can I substitute the walnuts for a different nut?

 Yes!
-Pecans, peanuts or your favorite nut would work well in this recipe.
+Pecans, cashews, almonds or your favorite nut would work well in this recipe.
 Just make sure to use about 1.5 cups (or about 170 g) of chopped nuts.

 Yes!
 Baked cookies will keep well in the freezer for about three months.
 The cookie dough can also be portioned out and frozen for three months.
 Bake directly from frozen and add a few minutes extra to the cooking time as necessary.